 A confession — Mea Culpa

 An issue I’ve always had with philosophers in general, and now Sam Harris in particular, is that they don’t dig deep or look broadly enough.
-They leave us too many questions unanswered.
+They leave many basic questions unanswered.
 Their intelligence blinds them.
 Then I realize, I may be giving the same impression.
 After all, I am also somewhat intelligent, right?

 They need not worry.
 There’s enough instinct-based implied free will to drive us all to do what is necessary.
 Guilt, social consensus, and empathy all play into this.
-I just can’t abide the notion that humanity needs to live a lie to survive.
+I just can’t abide the notion that humanity needs to live a falseness to survive.
 We deal with life in a practical, straightforward way all the time.
 We’ve come around to solving problems with wild animals roaming the streets of town by relocating them to the countryside.
 We do the same with crooks and sociopathic individuals by relocating them to prison.
-The only difference is we punish the crook because we believe he has free will, and freely chose the path of evil.
+The only difference is we punish the crook because we believe he has free will, and so freely chose to follow a path of evil.
 Without that illusion, we could be much more forgiving, yet still resolve the social problem by relocation, and if possible, rehabilitation.